Frequently Asked Questions (FAQ)

 What is the selection process for the top 10 finalists?

-Once applications are submitted, they will be read and scored by the INSEA sub committee who will select the top 50 finalists.
-The INSEA committee will then review the top 50 and select the top 10 finalists in each category (teacher and school leader).
-Then the INSEA Panel of Judges will then select the winner for each category through a face to face interview and please note, applicants will only be judged based on the information requested on their application forms and information collected by INSEA from their schools.
+Once applications are submitted, they will be reviewed & scored by the INSEA planning committee who will select the top 50 finalists in each category (teacher & school leaer).
+The INSEA planning committee will then further review the top 50 finalists and select the top 20 finalists in each category.
+Next, a panel of seasoned educators & auditors selects our top 10 finalists and then our highly esteemed judges select the top winner in each category through a face to face interview and subject to additional screening, background and reference checks.
+Please note, applicants will only be judged based on the information requested on their application forms and information collected by INSEA from their schools.
 No unsolicited materials posted or emailed to us will be looked at during the judging process.

 Do I have to teach in a formal classroom?